Data Exploration

 The Combinatorial Explosion

-Example: Single Numerical Feature
+Example: Single Feature Options

-Mean, Median, Mode, Drop, Forward Fill, Interpolate
+Missing Values — Mean, Median, Drop, Interpolate

-Remove, Cap, Transform (log/sqrt), Keep
+Outliers — Remove, Cap, Transform, Keep

 Reality

-• Execution is not linear—you try, evaluate, backtrack
+• Execution is iterative—try, evaluate, backtrack

 ML-Ready Data Types